skedastik/vscode-ty-levels/README.md

 ##### `Paste with New Etags`

-Paste from clipboard, automatically regenerating existing etags.
+Paste from clipboard, automatically regenerating etags in the pasted clip.

 #### External commands